Kali-ki/TweetTrends/README.md

 TweetTrends is a data engineering project to :

-- 🔎 Plot dynamicly graphs on the evolution of most used hashtags in date range or for a specific hashtags
 - 📷 Visualize with images the most used hashtags on Twitter from 2010 to 2022
+- 🔎 Plot dynamicaly graphs on the evolution of most used hashtags in date range or for a specific hashtags

 ## Description